icopy-site/awesome/docs/awesome/awesome-python.md

 *Libraries for robotics.*

 * [PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - This is a compilation of various robotics algorithms with visualizations.
-* [rospy](http://wiki.ros.org/rospy) - This is a library for ROS (https://github.com/vinta/awesome-python/blob/master/Robot Operating System).
+* [rospy](http://wiki.ros.org/rospy) - This is a library for ROS (Robot Operating System).

 ## RPC Servers

 *RPC-compatible servers.*

 * [SimpleJSONRPCServer](https://github.com/joshmarshall/jsonrpclib/) - This library is an implementation of the JSON-RPC specification.
-* [SimpleXMLRPCServer](https://docs.python.org/3/library/xmlrpc.server.html) - (https://github.com/vinta/awesome-python/blob/master/Python standard library) Simple XML-RPC server implementation, single-threaded.
+* [SimpleXMLRPCServer](https://docs.python.org/3/library/xmlrpc.server.html) - (Python standard library) Simple XML-RPC server implementation, single-threaded.
 * [zeroRPC](https://github.com/0rpc/zerorpc-python) - zerorpc is a flexible RPC implementation based on [ZeroMQ](http://zeromq.org/) and [MessagePack](http://msgpack.org/).

 ## Science